Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Taks H7 Free Science.md

 # H7 Free Science
 > Homework for task  H7

 It was quite hard to find article and then search the journal / publication in Jufo.
-So I ended up searching across, then found publications from Jufo and found interesting article thru their site and also the same on in Google Scholar.
+So I ended up searching backwards, first found publications from Jufo and found interesting article thru their site and then checked if I can find the same on in Google Scholar.
 * I found research paper published in IEEE Security & Privacy that got JUFO rating 2
 * Paper was publishes 4.4.2024